Windfisch/taler-podman/README.merchant.md

 to something very low.
 The merchant backend will wait this long until it redeems your talers into your bank account.

+You need to do this on every transaction, not as a global setting.

 ## Caution

 The merchant's database lives *inside the docker container*.
 Don't delete the container